mericdemirors/icas/README.md

 ### Deep Learning supported image clustering pipeline flow operates as follows:

 #### 1- For whole dataset:
-* If there ins't already a trained model Autoencoder model is trained with one of the following loss functions:
+* If there ins't already a trained model deep learning model is trained with one of the following loss functions:
   * [PyTorch MSELoss](https://pytorch.org/docs/stable/generated/torch.nn.MSELoss.html)
   * [PyTorch L1Loss](https://pytorch.org/docs/stable/generated/torch.nn.L1Loss.html)
-  * perceptual loss, which is obtained by passing both the autoencoder models input and output to another feature extractor model(default is [torchvision VGG19](https://pytorch.org/vision/main/models/generated/torchvision.models.vgg19.html)).
+  * perceptual loss, which is obtained by passing both the deep learning models input and output to another feature extractor model(default is [torchvision VGG19](https://pytorch.org/vision/main/models/generated/torchvision.models.vgg19.html)).
 Then calculating the mean of features difference.

 #### 2- For each batch:
 * image features are obtained from deep learning model